dmsoares/devtalk-make-the-domain-shine/blog/functor.md

 };
 ```

-What it could look like had we used exceptions:
+Just for comparison, here's what it could look like had we used exceptions:
 ```typescript
 const workflow = (names: string[]) => {
     const validNames: Name[] = [];